Automatic language translation

 NCAT will decide whether or not to approve the issuing of the summons.
 The party applying for the summons will be notified of the decision.

 In some cases, a hearing may be necessary to decide whether to grant permission to issue a summons.
 If this is necessary, you will be notified.
-The hearing will be conducted by the Registrar or a Tribunal member.
+The hearing will be conducted by the Registrar or a Tribunal Member.

 Under section 71 of the Civil and Administrative Tribunal Act 2013 a person must not in any proceedings or application provide any information, or make any statement, to NCAT knowing that the information or statement is false or misleading.